Which is the best Bluetooth helmet?

-The SMH10D-11 connects seamlessly with other Bluetooth devices that support HSP (Headset Profile) or HFP (Hands Free Profile).
+The SMH10D-11 connects seamlessly with other Bluetooth devices that support HSP (Headset Profile) or HFP (Hands-Free Profile).
 In simple terms, this means that it can connect to almost every Bluetooth enabled phone.
-Additionally, it can connect to all devices that support Advance Audio Distribution Profile.
-This includes MP3 players, audio dongles and smart phones.
+Additionally, it can connect to all devices that support Advanced Audio Distribution Profile.
+This includes MP3 players, audio dongles, and smartphones.

 Top Notch performance

 The SMH10D-11 allows you hands-off usage for making and receiving calls when paired with your Bluetooth enabled smartphone.
 This makes it immensely easy to use when you are on the road.
 For making any other settings, the controls are intuitively placed on the jog dial that lets you toggle through the controls easily.

 Audio quality is top notch and the Advanced Noise Control technology reduces ambient sound to give you crystal clear audio during both, phone calls as well as listening to music.
 If there is a lot of external disturbance, then the audio gets a boost adjusting the volume automatically.